Larger than Life (film): Cast

+Production

+Parts of the film were shot in Professor Valley and Green River City in Utah.
+In 2025, Bill Murray stated that working with the well-trained Tai "was one of the best experience I've ever had in the movies.".

 Reception

 Box office

 The film's opening weekend was $3,799,504, and it had a domestic gross of $8,315,693.

 The film opened against six other wide releases, including Romeo + Juliet and Dear God.
 Family features Space Jam and Jingle All the Way were released two and three weeks later.
 Incidentally Bill Murray also appeared uncredited in Space Jam which proved to be much more successful at the box office.

 Critical response

 Critics generally responded with negative reviews, Stephen Holden of The New York Times called the vision of the film a mis-fire: "The very idea conjures up visions of classic sight gags in which man and beast fail to communicate, or worse, fail to get along.
 Think of elegant circus tricks executed in the wrong place at precisely the wrong time.
 Think of an elephantine stubbornness that makes the most recalcitrant donkey look like an obedient eager beaver.
 Think of a rampage in a supermarket or a spontaneous grand entrance at a chi-chi social event, and you can begin to see the possibilities".

 Entertainment Weekly gave the film a "D" rating and Lisa Schwarzbaum wrote poorly of the script and minor characters "is windy, and the occasional laughs are as heavy-footed as the thunking lead pachyderm herself.
 Furthermore, a couple of its costars are probably wondering what in the Sam Hill they were thinking when they signed on, since they are singularly ill-used."

 ReelViews's James Berardinelli awarded the film 2 and a half out of 4 stars.
 While noting his appreciation of the comedy routines, he was critical of the acting performances: "Murray did his share of ad-libbing here, which is probably a reason why several of the comic sequences work.
 Since Murray is simply 'being Murray', there isn't a lot of intensive acting going on.
 As a result, there are long stretches like watching a standup routine shot on location with a very unusual "straight man".

 Roger Ebert awarded the film 1 and a half out of 4 stars and was also critical towards Murray's performance: "the energy isn't there.
 Murray often chooses to play a laid-back, detached character, but this time he's so detached he's almost absent.
 He chooses to work in a low key, and the other actors, in matching his energy level, make a movie that drones instead of hums".
 Yet, Ebert enjoyed the comedy's humor: "Murray's portrait of an inspirational speaker is right on target, and filled out with lots of subtle touches of movement and dialog, and there is humor".